viswanathan-mids/statistics/README.md

 # statistics
-This repo consists of the lab reports submitted for hypothesis testing
+This repo consists of the work done for hypothesis testing and causal analysis and the correspoonding rmd files.